googlefonts/compute-shader-101/docs/glossary.md

 A dispatch gets access to its input and output buffers through a descriptor set.

+### Compute shader vs kernel

+The distinction between compute shader and kernel is blurry, and Metal especially splits the difference by using the term "kernel" for its compute shader capability.
+Generally a compute shader integrates seamlessly with other graphics rendering primitives, while OpenCL and CUDA kernels require their own separate runtime (possibly with interop features).
+Tools like [clvk] also blur the distinction, by providing a layer to run OpenCL-compatible kernels on compute shader infrastructure.

+Further confusing the issue is the fact that SPIR-V exists in two flavors, one for OpenCL kernels and one for (compute) shaders; these are distinguished by the "Execution Model" field in the SPIR-V header.
+In the kernel execution model, pointers are enabled by default, while in compute shaders they are extensions.

 ### Command buffer (Vulkan, Metal, WebGPU); Command list (DX12)

 A command buffer is a sequence of commands, of which the main substance is compute dispatches, but there are a bunch of other commands required to glue these together: pipeline barriers (see below), buffer copies, etc.